Stylback/home-server/README.md

 ### Part 1: Indexers with Prowlarr

-[Prowlarr](https://github.com/Prowlarr/Prowlarr/) is an indexer manager that integrates with other *Arr-apps.
+[Prowlarr](https://github.com/Prowlarr/Prowlarr/) is an indexer manager that integrates with other *arr-apps.
 We will be using [hotio's](https://hotio.dev/containers/prowlarr/) Docker image, get started by making the directory structure:

 ```sh
 sudo mkdir -p /srv/prowlarr/config